marcelavbc/glovo/README.md

 Project developed for Glovo's recruitment process.

 ## Introducción
-At Glovo, our aim is to give everyone easy access to anything in their city.
+:tropical_drink: :wine_glass: :cocktail: At Glovo, our aim is to give everyone easy access to anything in their city.
 Wouldn’t it be great to accompany this food with some exotic cocktails?!
 :tropical_drink: :wine_glass: :cocktail:

 ### Development